LOUISE MURRAY / SCIENCE PHOTO LIBRARY LOUISE MURRAY / SCIENCE PHOTO LIBRARY

-Twoband anemonefish (Amphiprion bicinctus) in a coral reef.
-Anemonefish, also known as clownfish, live in association with anemones.
-Both partners benefit, so the association is termed mutualistic.
-Each species of anemonefish lives with a different species of anemone.
+Twoband anemonefish (Amphiprion bicinctus) in sea anemone on a coral reef.
+Anemonefish, also called clownfish, live in association with anemones.
+Both partners benefit in a mutualistic association.
 Slime on the fish's skin prevents the anemone's stinging cells from damaging it.
-The fish sleep, hide from danger, eat, and lay their eggs between the poisonous tentacles.
-The protection offered by the anemone is exchanged for food brought by the anemonefish, and its cleaning abilities.
+The fish sleeps, evades danger, eats, and lays its eggs between the poisonous tentacles.
+The anemonefish cleans the anemone and also ensures a supply of food detritus for the anemone to feed on.
+This fish can reach a length of 14 centimetres.
+It is found in the western Indian Ocean and the Red Sea.
 Photographed in the Red Sea.

 Model release not required.
 Property release not required.